 Megan joined RCO in January 2023 as the administrative assistant to the boards and Policy Team.
 She has a bachelor of science degree in geology; experience in drafting, mapping, and forest practices; a strong background in customer service, and creative experience doing marketing for a number of local small businesses.
 In addition, she has been involved in her children’s cooperative preschool board and likes to travel, cook, and spend time outside with her husband and two daughters.

 Nick joined RCO in May 2022 as a planning and policy specialist.
-Previously, he was the executive director of the Washington Association of Land Trusts, representing and serving more than 30 land conservation nonprofits in the state.
+Previously, he was the executive director of the Washington Association of Land Trusts, representing and serving more than thirty land conservation nonprofits in the state.
 Nick also has previous experience in land acquisitions as a project manager with the Palouse Land Trust.
 Nick received a bachelor of arts degree in biology and environmental studies from Bowdoin College and a master’s of science in plant biology from Washington State University.
 In his free time, Nick enjoys getting out with his partner and young son to camp, cross-country ski, canoe, clam, identify plants and birds, and hunt for worms in the garden.

 Chris joined RCO in 2019.
 A born and raised Washingtonian, he grew up in a small town near Mount Rainier and graduated from Western Washington University with a bachelor of fine arts in painting.
 Before starting at RCO he worked as a wilderness ranger at Mount Rainier National Park, a sales representative at REI, operations manager and lead fine artist at a design studio in Gig Harbor, and a park aide at Washington state parks.
 In his spare time, he is an avid outdoor recreationist who loves to hike, backpack, and explore the outdoors.